cantaloupe-project/cantaloupe/README.md

     # Path, extension, query string, etc. that will be suffixed to the
     # identifier in the request URL.
     HttpResolver.url_suffix =
-    # Normally, slashes in an identifier must be percent-encoded as "%2F".
-If
-    # your web stack can't deal with this, you can define an alternate character
-    # or character sequence to represent a path separator.
-Supply the non-
-    # percent-encoded version here, and use the percent-encoded version in IIIF
-    # request URLs.
+    # See FilesystemResolver.path_separator for an explanation of this.
     #HttpResolver.path_separator =
     # Used for HTTP Basic authentication.
     HttpResolver.username =
     HttpResolver.password =

     # Customize the response Cache-Control header.
-This may be overridden by
+This header may be
-    # proxies.
-Note that only certain combinations are valid.
-These are
-    # reasonable defaults.
+    # overridden by proxies.
 Comment out to disable the Cache-Control header.
     cache.client.max_age = 2592000
     cache.client.shared_max_age =
     cache.client.public = true